vedph/mqdq_mqutil/Readme.md

 - `OutputDir` is the output directory (will be created if not exists).
 - `-n` is the optional minimum treshold (default 20).
 - `-m` is the optional maximum treshold (default 50).
+- `-r` means that the files mask is a regular expression.

 Just launch the program without arguments to get help directions.
 This gets a generic help, which also tells you how to get help about any specific command.